aws-samples/aws-cdk-intro-workshop/workshop/content/40-hit-counter/600-permissions.md

 ![](./logs5.png)

-But, we must also give our hit counter permissions to invoke the downstream lambda function:
+But, we must also give our hit counter permissions to invoke the downstream lambda function.

+## Grant invoke permissions

 {{<highlight ts "hl_lines=33-34">}}
 import cdk = require('@aws-cdk/cdk');